Q Manual: The Illustrated Guide to the World's Finest Armory: Reception

-In the February 1984 edition of Imagine (Issue 11), Nick Davison thought that "The Q Manual is clearly an essential aid to the basic game.
+In the February 1984 edition of Imagine (Issue 11), Nick Davison wrote: "The Q Manual is clearly an essential aid to the basic game.
 It contains not only a wealth of equipment, but also background on Q branch and its members (some of which are not in the films)."
-Davison liked the range of equipment as well as the accurate illustrations.
-He concluded that it was perhaps a bit expensive but still worth the money, saying, "Perhaps the colour stills from the films upped the price a little; beyond that, a valuable companion."
+He liked the range of equipment as well as the accurate illustrations and concluded that it was perhaps a bit expensive but still worth the money: "Perhaps the colour stills from the films upped the price a little; beyond that, a valuable companion."

-In the March 1984 edition of Dragon (Issue 83), Tracy Hickman thought that this book would be a good read on its own, saying, "Even without the game, the Q Manual is a treat."
-Hickman liked the "almost conversational way that each piece of equipment is discussed."
-He concluded, "If you play any type of espionage role-playing game, the equipment descriptions will be a valuable resource.
-And... this is a great daydreaming book for any Bond fan."
+In the March 1984 edition of Dragon (Issue 83), Tracy Hickman wrote: "Even without the game, the Q Manual is a treat."
+He liked the "almost conversational way that each piece of equipment is discussed" and concluded: "If you play any type of espionage role-playing game, the equipment descriptions will be a valuable resource...this is a great daydreaming book for any Bond fan."

+Anders Swenson reviewed Q Manual for Different Worlds magazine and stated that "if you are a 007 gamemaster, you have probably already purchased this volume, and if not, it would be worthwhile, as it is an useful addition to the rules.
+For gamemasters using other systems, the Q Manual contains a lot of lore which could be of use in a campaign, but its purchase should depend on the affordability of its price tag."

-In the October 1984 edition of White Dwarf (Issue #58), Bob Neville thought this supplement was essential, saying, "With even the famous Aston Martin DB-V detailed, the Q Manual is a very good value addition to the game, the catch being that it is almost essential for playing 007 satisfactorily."
-He concluded by giving the supplement an excellent overall rating of 9 out of 10.
+In the October 1984 edition of White Dwarf (Issue #58), Bob Neville wrote: "With even the famous Aston Martin DB-V detailed, the Q Manual is a very good value addition to the game, the catch being that it is almost essential for playing 007 satisfactorily."
+He gave the supplement an excellent overall rating of 9 out of 10.